-The last day to withdraw from a course (and receive the W grade) is April 2, 2010.
+The last day to withdraw from a course (and receive the W grade) is April 6, 2012.

-Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
+Inclement Weather Policy: If we should miss a class day due to a school delay or cancellation, any activities planned for that missed day will take place the next time the class meets.
 For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets.